madeleineostoja/rucksack/README.md

 --

 ### Options
 All features in Rucksack can be toggled on or off by passing options on initialization.
+By default all features are set to `true`.

-Full list of feature options (all true by default):
+Full list of feature options:
+- `responsiveType`
+- `shorthandPosition`
+- `quantityQueries`
 - `alias`
+- `inputPseudo`
 - `clearFix`
-- `easings`
 - `fontPath`
 - `hexRGBA`
-- `position`
-- `quantityQueries`
-- `responsiveType`
-- `inputStyles`
+- `easings`
 - `fallbacks`
 - `autoprefixer`